modmore/docs/en/02_ConsentFriend/v1/02_Functionality/02_Default_Services.md

-ConsentFriend installs and uses the following default services:
+ConsentFriend installs and uses the following default services.
+All services are installed by option during the install process or can be imported with the [all services YAML file](../yaml/consentfriend_all.yml)

 ## Essential Services